 This paper reports a study which investigated adult social activity on Facebook.
 The data was drawn from an online survey (N = 758) and 18 in-depth research sessions (semistructured interviews and verbal protocols).
 The research explored the function of Facebook in making contact, maintaining contact and facilitating extended contact with online friends and the concept of 'facestalking'.
 It also examined how the specific tools of Facebook (wall postings, status updates, events and photos) are used to communicate and socialise.
 The research concludes that Facebook strengthens existing friendships by supplementing traditional forms of communication (face to face, telephone).
 Also, participation in the Facebook community enables efficient and convenient contact to be maintained with a larger and more diverse group of acquaintances, thus extending potential social capital.

-Young, KA 2011, 'Social Ties, Social Networks And The Facebook Experience', The International Journal of Emerging Technologies and Society, vol. 9, no. 1, pp. 20-34.View/Download from: UTS OPUS or Publisher's site
+Young, KA 2011, 'Social Ties, Social Networks And The Facebook Experience', The International Journal of Emerging Technologies and Society, vol. 9, no. 1, pp. 20-34.View/Download from: Publisher's site

 This paper reports a study which investigated adult social activity on Facebook.
 The data was drawn from an online survey (N = 758) and 18 in-depth research sessions (semistructured interviews and verbal protocols).
 The research explored the function of